Mills Observatory: 1950s: Císař years

-1967–1977: Ford years
+1967–1977: Ford years and Apollo moon landing viewings

 This was agreed to by the Council so Ford took up his duties in 1967, first of all on a part-time basis, but eventually on a full-time contract.
 He was accordingly the first full-time Curator of the Mills Observatory in 1972.
 This meant that the Observatory could, for the first time, operate on a full-time basis.
 The DAS became involved in work of the Observatory with the stimulation and encouragement given by Ford, who had inaugurated a programme for the instruction of the public using visual aids and experimental techniques.
 He also built up interest by excellent public relations work, so that the Observatory attracted attention throughout the world of amateur astronomy.
 A number of exhibitions and "Open Days" were held at which the work of the local amateurs was exhibited.

-Ford also organised displays of the work of the Observatory and the local Society at the BAA’s Exhibition Meetings in London, which excited great interest among the assembled amateurs, and resulted in many of them making a special journey to Dundee during their holidays.
+Ford also organised displays of the work of the Observatory and the local Society at the BAA's Exhibition Meetings in London, which excited great interest among the assembled amateurs, and resulted in many of them making a special journey to Dundee during their holidays.
 Dr. Patrick Moore, well known TV and radio personality, praised the work of the Observatory as being "quite unique in his experience."
 He himself has visited the Observatory on a number of occasions.
 The period from 1971 to 1977 was a particularly fruitful one in the history of the Observatory.
 This was the period of the great upsurge of interest due to the space spectaculars of the USSR and United States, culminating in the Apollo missions to the Moon.

-In July 1969, during the period of the Apollo 11 landing on the Moon, the Observatory witnessed the largest gathering of people in its history, when a colour TV was installed in the lecture-room giving full coverage of the mission, interspersed with talks, slide-shows, and an exhibition, stewarded by members of the DAS.
+In July 1969, during the period of the Apollo 11 landing on the Moon, the Observatory witnessed the largest gathering of people in its history, at the time, when a colour TV was installed in the lecture-room giving full coverage of the mission, interspersed with talks, slide-shows, and an exhibition, stewarded by members of the DAS.

 Another significant event which stimulated local press interest was the expedition by Ford, Morgan Findlay and Dave Taylor to observe the 1973 total solar eclipse off the coast of Mauretania, as part of the BAA organised cruise on the ship "Monte Umbe", covered for the BBC by Patrick Moore and shown on his "Sky at Night" programme on television.
 The photographs obtained as a result of this trip form an important part of the Observatory archives.